-Arrivals living in HMOs should not mix with their housemates, unless they travelled and are isolating together.
+Arrivals living in houses in multiple occupation (HMOs) should not mix with their housemates, unless they travelled and are isolating together.
 In the event of having shared facilities such as kitchens or bathrooms, isolating arrivals should use these spaces alone and clean the area they used thoroughly after use.
 They should not socialise with their housemates during their 10 day isolation period.

 What you must do whilst in isolation is explained further in this guidance.

 Supporting international arrivals